 On the flipside, there are a few scenes especially in the first half which might remind you of 'I Know What You Did Last Summer'.
 Now, that's something which you are definitely not looking for in a Karthik Subbaraj film.
 Further, a few familiar horror tropes let you down a bit.

 Speaking about the performances, the young actors (Deepak Paramesh, Anish Padmanabhan, Sananth Reddy, Shashank Purushotham, Indhuja) put up a commendable performance.
 Prabhudeva's spooky avatar will definitely leave you surprised and has some 'chilling' scenes to his credit.
 My favourite one is that of him prowling out of darkness, his fingers dancing on the edges of crimped metal.

 Be it the sound of the appetizers sizzling in hot oil or the clanging of metals, Mercury relies heavily on sound to create an engrossing ambience.
 Santosh Narayanan's background score and Kunal Ranjan's sound design adds life to the film.
 S. Tirru's top-notch cinematography perfectly captures the misty hills, chilly nights and adds a toxic green when there is danger lurking in the second half.

-In a nutshell, Karthik Subbaraj's brave attempt needs to applauded when it comes to some experimentation in Indian cinema.
-Unfortunately his film based on the idea of mercury poisoning, corporate corruption and negligence wobbles to stay on its feet firmly due to a cluttered narrative and a few loopholes which leave some unquestions unanswers.
+Karthik Subbaraj's brave attempt needs to applauded when it comes to some experimentation in Indian cinema.
+Mercury fails to stay firm on its feet due to a cluttered narrative and a few loopholes which leave some unquestions unanswered.
 Go for this one only if you are in the mood for something 'hatke'.
 For the rest, this silence isn't gold.